Reference guide A to Z of Asbestos Awareness terminology

 Asbestos Awareness terminology, explained clearly.

-This glossary brings together the essential Asbestos Awareness terms you will hear in training, risk assessments, and CAR 2006 and HSA guidance.
-Each definition is written in clear plain English so workers, supervisors, and HR teams can apply the knowledge in the real world.
+This glossary brings together the essential asbestos awareness terms you will hear in training, surveys and HSA guidance.
+Each definition is written in clear plain English so workers, supervisors and HR teams can apply it in the real world.

-Knowing the terminology helps you identify risks, communicate clearly, and follow safe systems of work every time.
+Knowing the terminology helps you recognise asbestos, communicate clearly and follow a safe system of work every time.

-Use the index below to jump to any letter, or enrol in our full Asbestos Awareness Course to see these terms applied in practical video-based training.
+Use the index below to jump to any letter, or enrol in our full Asbestos Awareness Course to see these terms applied in practical, easy-to-follow training.

 C